Seville’s Top Attraction: The Real Alcazar

 The Ambassador’s Hall

 A stunning hall where the most prestigious guests of the Caliphs were received.
-It was built during the reign of Al-Mu’tamid in the 11th century and then remodelled in the 14th century by Christian king Pedro I of Castile (also called Peter “the Cruel” although some called him Peter “the Just”) to make the hall the centerpiece of his royal palace.
+It was built during the reign of Al-Mu’tamid in the 11th century and then remodelled in the 14th century by Christian king Pedro I of Castile to make the hall the centerpiece of his royal palace.

 The ceiling, a glittering wood dome gilded by gold and hundreds of tiny mirrors, is incredible.
 The Hall, open on all sides with beautifully carved arches and embedded with lacework detail, is stunning.

 You’ll see a lot of beauty in the Real Alcazar – but I don’t know if anything matches the Ambassador’s Hall.
-It is mind-blowing and was the absolute highlight of our visit.
+It is mind-blowing and is the absolute highlight of the complex.

 Courtyard of the Dolls

 Much smaller than the Maiden’s Courtyard is this exquisite courtyard with delicate decorations and columns dating from the time of the Caliphs.
-The courtyard was a private area of the palace and is reputed to be have been the site of Pedro’s harem.
+The courtyard was a private area of the palace with living quarters, bedrooms, and other features of the daily life of the palace.

 The Gardens